 Why is the factory alarm not very loud?

 The install is super clean and uses the factory bonnet switch.
-Unlike most after market iLoad alarm installs I’ve been critial about (See video) it can only be disarmed with the remote or the over-ride pin code.
+Unlike most aftermarket iLoad alarm installs I’ve been critical about (See video) it can only be disarmed with the remote or the over-ride pin code.

 Here are some photos of what you’ll see after the install:

 The Cobra AK4615 has Ultrasonic internal movement protection as standard and they really look the part in the iLoad.